Tajammal39/recipe-lover/README.md

 ## Problem:

-The Recipe-Lover app aims to provide users with a platform to explore and view various recipes.Users should be able to browse a list of recipes, view details about each recipe, and save their favorite recipes for future reference.
+The Recipe-Lover app aims to provide users with a platform to explore and view various recipes.
+Users should be able to browse a list of recipes, view details about each recipe, and save their favourite recipes for future reference.

 ## Introduction: